gbdev/pandocs/content/CGB_Registers.md

 ` Bit 7: Current Speed     (0=Normal, 1=Double) (Read Only)`\
 ` Bit 0: Prepare Speed Switch (0=No, 1=Prepare) (Read/Write)`

-This register is used to prepare the gameboy to switch between CGB Double Speed Mode and Normal Speed Mode.
+This register is used to prepare the Game Boy to switch between CGB Double Speed Mode and Normal Speed Mode.
 The actual speed switch is performed by executing a STOP command after Bit 0 has been set.
-After that Bit 0 will be cleared automatically, and the gameboy will operate at the \'other\' speed.
+After that Bit 0 will be cleared automatically, and the Game Boy will operate at the \'other\' speed.
 The recommended speed switching procedure in pseudo code would be: